NGT (National Green Tribunal)

-National Green Tribunal resolves all the matters related to environmental preservation and conservation.
-In cases where environmental factors and pollution cause death or injury, one can seek NGT for its compensation.
-Every matter that anyhow involves the environmental aspect comes under the jurisdiction of NGT.
-Complaint against any of the action that results in harm to the environment can be filed to NGT.
+The National Green Tribunal resolves all the matters related to environmental preservation and conservation.
+In cases where environmental factors and pollution cause death or injury, one can seek NGT for compensation.
+Every matter that involves the environmental aspect comes under the jurisdiction of NGT.
+Complaints against any of the actions that result in harm to the environment can be filed with NGT.

-If you are someone who wants to file an application for compensation or a complaint with NGT against injury, death, or any environmental damage, then you are at the right place.
+If you are someone who wants to apply for compensation or a complaint with NGT against injury, death, or any environmental damage, then you are at the right place.
 We will explain how, where and when to approach NGT and the fundamentals of the National Green Tribunal in India.

 Any person seeking relief and compensation for environmental damage involving subjects in the legislations mentioned in Schedule I of the National Green Tribunal Act, 2010, may approach the Tribunal.